Events in Key West

 Contact: Rob Harris 305-587-6718; Doris 305-295-6601

 Open between 1 - 3 p.m., the Sheriff's Animal Farm invites you to bring the family and visit the animals at the farm, including horses, a cow, pigs, goats, bunnies, alligators, tropical birds, a Kinkajou, Sloths, a Lemur, Kramer the Emu, a family of Patagonian Cavys, tortoises and turtles, snakes and many more.
+The farm has a few new animals to visit, including two Alpacas - Arabella and Snowflake - and Hemingway the Toucan.
+Come on out and meet them!
 It is free of charge (donations are welcome).
 The farm is located just off of College Road, on Stock Island, at the Sheriff's Office Headquarters complex.
 Groups may schedule special tours at the farm by calling ahead.
 Visit the Farm on Facebook!
-The Animal Farm is open every second and fourth Sundays of the month.
+The Animal Farm is traditionally open the second and fourth Sundays of the month.

 Contact: Farmer Jeanne Selander 305-293-7300